Tell us a little about yourself, your school/district, and the students that you serve.

 My name is Britney Jones, and I have worked in the Glendale Elementary School District for 12 years now.
 I taught Kindergarten for five years and 2nd grade for five years.

 For the last two years, I have been an achievement advisor.
 We support teachers with professional development, individual coaching, and team coaching in their professional learning teams.
 We also pull small groups to support students, analyze data, and flex students/groups when necessary.

 My main focus this year is Tier 3.
 Using our school’s data, we found that our students were in high need of intervention in reading.
 Therefore, it was my job to create a schedule and form groups for Tier 3 using SIPPS.

 What is the most rewarding part of being an educator for you?

 What do you appreciate about SIPPS?
-What do teachers appreciate about it?

-The state of Arizona is purposefully investing in accelerating early literacy in its 2022 budget and in recently passed legislation, such as SB1572.
 How do you see SIPPS aligning with Arizona’s push to implement effective, evidence-based literacy instruction?

 Since it is an evidence-based program, I feel that it aligns well with Arizona’s push to implement effective literacy instruction.
 Every part of SIPPS is well planned out, and having the QR codes to show exactly how each section should be taught is extremely helpful.
 It makes it so there is no doubt or questions about how or what to teach.